-After opening in March of 2019, Barracuda quickly gained the adoration of taco fanatics throughout New Orleans with their house-made tortillas, rotating selection of tacos, agua frescas and margaritas, and their group- and family-friendly atmosphere.
-Something also worth their well-deserved fandom is Barracuda’s commitment to responsibly- sourced and naturally-raised ingredients.
+After opening in March of 2019, Barracuda quickly gained the adoration of taco fanatics throughout New Orleans with their house-made tortillas, rotating selection of tacos, agua frescas, and margaritas, and their group- and family-friendly atmosphere.
+Something also worth their well-deserved fandom is Barracuda’s commitment to responsibly- sourced and naturally raised ingredients.
 Poche Family Farm, Covey Rise Farm, and Mojo Coffee Roasters are just a few of their Louisiana-based partners that provide some of the freshest ingredients for the Barracuda menu.
 If you’re a returning guest and notice something you loved last time is no longer on the menu, fear not, it’ll be back in season some other time!

 Good Bird is more than just a name, it’s a business model at this Freret Street favorite.
-The rotisserie chicken joint serves salads, sandwiches, wraps, bowls and more made with fresh and local ingredients.
+The rotisserie chicken joint serves salads, sandwiches, wraps, and bowls made with fresh and local ingredients.
 Good Bird’s chicken supplier, Springer Mountain Farms in Georgia, was specially selected by Chef Leo Sloan because of their free-range birds raised free of hormones and antibiotics, and their good bread comes from local bakeries like Breads on Oak.

 This Irish Channel brunch hotspot is known for embracing New Orleans’ culinary traditions while pushing boundaries to create innovative menu items.
 Of course, locally sourced ingredients are at the forefront of all their creations.
-From their steak & eggs using Raines Farm Sirloin to their seasonal Salad Lyonnaise made with Covey Rise Farm’s Frisée and French breakfast radish and topped with Bellegarde Barkery’s French Bread croutons, Louisiana is in their cooking through and through.
-In the past, Atachafalya has even teamed up with the local Grow Dat Youth Farm for specialty culinary events.
+From their steak & eggs using Raines Farm Sirloin to their seasonal Salad Lyonnaise made with Covey Rise Farm’s Frisée and French breakfast radish and topped with Bellegarde Bakery’s French Bread croutons, Louisiana is in their cooking through and through.
+In the past, Atchafalaya has even teamed up with the local Grow Dat Youth Farm for specialty culinary events.

 Lagniappe - a little something extra

 Not only does this locally based urban garden provide fresh produce for some of the city’s best eateries, but it also hosts a number of intimate and unforgettable culinary events.
-The Paradigm Concert Series and weekly plant sales are beloved by locals.
+The Paradigm Concert Series and plant sales are beloved by locals.
 They both feature participating restaurants from across the city serving responsibly sourced specialties.